austinhal/ecn4330/HW4/HW4_G1_Halvorsen.md

 ### (iii)

-We can interpret our intercept to mean that if our reading score was zero, than you would have a math score of 15.153.
+We can interpret our intercept to mean that if our reading score was zero, than you would have a math score of **15.153**.
 This is not a meaningful interpretation since we would not expect to find zero reading score within our observed scores of students.

 ### (iv)

 The $\hat{\beta_1}$ we found was 0.714.
 This is what I expect we would find, since we would assume that if a student did well in one subject, they are likely to do well in the other and vice versa.
 With that in mind, we can also expect our $R^2$ value to be high as well based off this assumption.
 We can see that there is a correlation relationship, but not a causal, as we are not taking into account other important factors in our analysis.

+\newpage

 ### (v)